by Collyn Rivers – Updated 2021

 Circuit breakers monitor for excess current flow.
 They cut the current if an excess is detected.
 They primarily protect supply cables and appliances.
 Their effect is similar to fuses – but are more reliable.

-Supply cables for caravans – 10/15 amp issues
+Supply cables for travel trailers – 10/15 amp issues

-Early caravans used appliances that drew more current than now.
-That required caravan parks to have 15 amp socket outlets.
-You may, however, need to use a caravan where there are only 10 amp outlets.
+Early travel trailers used appliances that drew more current than now.
+That required travel trailer parks to have 15 amp socket outlets.
+You may, however, need to use a travel trailer where there are only 10 amp outlets.
 A 15 amp plug will not fit.
 It has a larger earth pin.
 Some people file down that pin to fit.
 Or make an illegal 10-15 amp cable.
 There cannot however be a weak link in a chain of safety.
 That includes not pulling 15 amps through plugs, cables and connectors designed to carry 10 amps.
 It’s like a 15-tonne winch with a 10-tonne cable.

 The Amp-fibian is a legal alternative.
 It is a short cable with a 10 amp inlet plug.
 It also has an inbuilt 10 amp circuit breaker and RCD.
 Plus a 15 amp outlet socket.
 It restricts supply to 10 amps but as most electrical appliances now draw less energy this not likely to be a problem.